-••••• 3 Water Barrier Durlock cement board is vapor permeable and does not deteriorate in the presence of water.
-For interior applications, if a vapor retarder or waterproof construction is specified, a separate barrier must be applied over or behind the Durock cement board.
+3 Water Barrier DUROCK Cement Board is vapor permeable and does not deteriorate in the presence of water.
+For interior applications, if a vapor retarder or waterproof construction is specified, a separate barrier must be applied over or behind the Durock Cement Board.
 For exterior applications, see SA700, Exterior System Substrates.
-1 Swimming Pool Durock cement board may be used for the walls and ceilings around indoor swimming pools.
-Consideration shall be 7 Enclosures given to adequate ventilation in plenums and corrosion protection of metal hangers and framing members.
-5 Soffits and Durock cement board and Fiberock interior panels finished with paint or textured finish may be used on properly vented Exterior Ceilings soffits and ceilings with Durock screws spaced 6" o.c. max.
+4 Swimming Pool DUROCK Cement Board may be used for the walls and ceilings around indoor swimming pools.
+Consideration shall Enclosures be given to adequate ventilation in plenums and corrosion protection of metal hangers and framing members.
+5 Soffits and DUROCK Cement Board and FIBEROCK AQUA-TOUGH Interior Panels finished with paint or textured finish may be used on properly Exterior Ceilings vented soffits and ceilings with Durock Screws spaced 150 mm (6") o.c. max.
 A qualified structural engineer should evaluate design, including uplift bracing.
 Ceramic tile or thin brick may be applied to Durock panels.
-6 Steam Rooms and Saunas For steam rooms and saunas where temperatures exceed 120 °F for extended periods, use Durock cement board Saulias and dryset or latex-fortified portland cement mortar; do not use organic adhesive.
+6 Steam Rooms and For steam rooms and saunas where temperatures exceed 49 °C (120 °F) for extended periods, use Durock Cement Board Saunas and dryset or latex-fortified portland cement mortar; do not use organic adhesive.
 7 Air and Water Select flashing and sealants to provide resistance to air and water infiltration.
 Install flashing and sealants in a workman- Infiltration like manner and in appropriate locations to maintain continuity of air/water barriers, particularly at windows, doors and other penetrations in the exterior wall.
 Cover all gypsum sheathing with No. 15 asphalt felt or Grade D 60 min.
 Building Paper to ensure water-tight construction.
-Apply asphalt horizontally in a shingle-like manner starting from the bottom of the wall, with 2" overlap and attached to sheathing. the wall, with 2 overlap and attached to sheathing.
-8 Smooth Side/ Durock cement board has a smooth side and a rough side.
+Apply asphalt horizontally in a shingle-like manner starting from the bottom of the wall, with 50 mm (2") overlap and attached to sheathing.
+8 Smooth Side/ Durock Cement Board has a smooth side and a rough side.
 Use the smooth side for mastic applications and the rough Rough Side side for mortar applications.
-9 Shadowing and When the outside temperature differs considerably from the building's interior temperature, airborne dirt can accumulate 9 Spotting on the colder regions of walls, causing "shadowing" or "spotting," particularly over fasteners and framing.
-This natural 5 phenomenon occurs through no fault in the products.
+9 Shadowing and When the outside temperature differs considerably from the building's interior temperature, airborne dirt can accumulate Spotting on the colder regions of walls, causing "shadowing" or "spotting," particularly over fasteners and framing.
+This natural phenomenon occurs through no fault in the products.
 Where temperature, humidity, and soiling conditions are expected to cause objectionable blemishes, provide a thermal separation between the interior and exterior faces.
-10 Leaching and Latex leaching and efflorescence are natural phenomena which occur with the use of latex modified mortars and grouts Efflorescence through no fault in the products.
+10 Leaching and Latex leaching and efflorescence are natural phenomena which occur with the use of latex modified mortars and grouts through Efflorescence no fault in the products.
 To help protect against their occurrence, follow current industry guidelines and recommendations.
 11 Vapor Retarders Water vapor control must always be considered in the design of exterior wall systems.
 Humidity and temperature conditions may require the installation of a vapor retarder to prevent moisture condensation within the wall and the resulting damage.
 To determine the necessity and location of vapor retarders, a water vapor transmission and dew point analysis of the layered wall assembly should be conducted by a qualified engineer.
 12 Corrosion Protection All architectural components, such as anodized-aluminum window frames, trims, flashings and casings, shall be protected from alkaline building materials such as cement board, portland cement basecoats, mortars and grouts.
 Isolate steel from aluminum in moist environments to protect against electro-galvanic corrosion.
-13 SHEETROCK Exterior Exposed surfaces should receive two coats of good quality exterior paint.
-First coat: oil-based primer; second coat: Gypsum Ceiling Board either alkyd or latex exterior paint.
-4 IISG Maieture-Resistant Assemblies
+13 Sheetrock Exposed surfaces should receive two coats of good quality exterior paint.
+First coat: oil-based primer; second coat: Exterior Gypsum Ceiling Board either alkyd or latex exterior paint.
+2' 3 CGC Moisture-Resistant Assemblies